ibrahimabdelaal/tuning_XLSR-Wav2Vec2-_on_Egyptian_dialect-and-emotion-detection/README.md

-Download the model and processor from the following links: get the model from this drive link https://drive.google.com/drive/folders/1-LKd7eWYIHC0XNQTZoer2o_3kpamZgyB?usp=share_link and add pass the path to the model below
+Download the model and processor from the following links: get the model from this drive link https://drive.google.com/drive/folders/1-LKd7eWYIHC0XNQTZoer2o_3kpamZgyB?usp=share_link and adjust the path to the model

-get the processor from the this drive link https://drive.google.com/drive/folders/11HhaXk0_bBHz_XI6KdTZ8U1vJhQp2rJz?usp=share_link and add pass the path to the processor below
+get the processor from the this drive link https://drive.google.com/drive/folders/11HhaXk0_bBHz_XI6KdTZ8U1vJhQp2rJz?usp=share_link and and adjust the path to the processor

 To run file our_model.py on the local machine